South Alabama vs. Arkansas State NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- South Alabama has combined with its opponents to score more than 66.5 points just one time this season.
+- South Alabama and its opponents have combined for 66.5 points -- this matchup's point total -- only once this year.

-- Arkansas State has combined with its opponents to score more than 66.5 points in four of six games this season.
+- Arkansas State's games have gone over 66.5 points in four of six chances this season.

-- The combined points per game average of the two teams, 58.5, is eight points fewer than Saturday's over/under.
+- Saturday's total is eight points higher than the combined 58.5 PPG average of the two teams.

-- This contest's total is 0.4 points above the 66.1 these two squads combine to allow per game this season.
+- This contest's total is 0.4 points more than the 66.1 these two squads combine to surrender per game this season.

-- Jaguars games have an average total of 50.4 points this season, 16.1 fewer than Saturday's over/under.
+- In 2021, games involving the Red Wolves have averaged a total of 66.4 points, 0.1 fewer than this game's set over/under.

-- The 66.5 over/under in this game is 0.1 points above the 66.4 average total in Red Wolves games this season.

 South Alabama Stats and Trends

-- The Jaguars have yet to cover the spread this season when favored by 9 points or more in three chances.
+- This season, the Jaguars are winless against the spread when entering a game as a favorite of 9 points or more (in three chances).

 - South Alabama's games this year have hit the over on four of seven set point totals (57.1%).